andrebrener/fb_group_members/README.md

 Get all the names of the members of a facebook group.
 The scripts are written and intended to use with Python 3.7.

+To use this app, you should be able to see the group members.
+This means that in a closed or secret group, you'll have to be a member.

 ## Getting Started

 ### 1. Clone Repo